-What is a Good Sales Call Score?
-Benchmarks and Grade Ranges
+What Is a Good Sales Call Score?
+(Benchmarks)

 What is a Good Sales Call Score?
 Understanding Performance Benchmarks